Texas coronavirus cases prompt Gov. Greg Abbott to activate National Guard

-Gov. Greg Abbott announced Tuesday that he is activating the Texas National Guard in response to the novel coronavirus outbreak in the state, which had at least 69 positive cases as of Tuesday morning.
-While there is no need to deploy them yet, he said, Guard members will be standing ready.
+Gov. Greg Abbott announced Tuesday that he is activating the Texas National Guard in response to the novel coronavirus outbreak in the state, which had at least 76 positive cases as of Tuesday.
+While there is no need to deploy troops yet, he said, Guard members will be standing ready.

-First responders and health care workers will be excluded from the activation, he said.

 “I am grateful to the men and women of the National Guard for their dedication to serving their fellow Texans, and want to assure the public that this is a precautionary measure to make sure the Texas National Guard has the capability to serve at a moment’s notice where they are needed most,” Abbott said in a statement.